-You will enjoy the atmosphere of LSTM and the city, and meet many likeminded people.

-"I have learnt so much from this course.
+You will enjoy the atmosphere many likeminded people. of LSTM and the city, and meet "I have learnt so much from this course.
 Although I had some knowledge on child nutrition, but the way the sessions were organised was amazing.
 The course convenor made sure that all the lecturers were high quality and experienced.
 There was enough time for feedback and to ask questions and the class was very interactive."
+Discover more about this programme